SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

         * `component: “webserver”`: This value is used by Sumo Logic apps to identify application components.
         * `webserver_system: “nginx”`: This value identifies the webserver system.

-For all other parameters please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more properties that can be configured in the Telegraf agent globally.
+For all other parameters, see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more parameters that can be configured in the Telegraf agent globally.

 1. Sumo Logic Kubernetes collection will automatically start collecting metrics from the pods having the labels and annotations defined in the previous step.
 2. Verify metrics in Sumo Logic.